ChrisDuffley/stationPlaylist/addoninternals.md

 Let's now tour the lifecycle of the app module object in question: before and during app module initialization, activities performed while the app module is active, death and (until 2018) add-on updates.

-Note: although standalone add-on update feature is gone, the mechanism behind add-on update feature will be documented for sake of completeness.
+Note: although standalone add-on update feature is gone and later became part of the add-on store, the mechanism behind add-on update feature will be documented for sake of completeness.

 ### Before birth: NVDA's app module import routines